-Fifi Nazier is the Chaplain at Yanchep Rise Primary School.
+Rovrinna Ghazali is the Chaplain at Yanchep Rise Primary School.
 Her job as School Chaplain is to care for students, staff and parents by being a support person, a listening ear and an encourager.
-Fifi spends time in classrooms, having one -to-one conversation with students and running programs about social skills and resilience.
+Rovrinna spends time in classrooms, having one-to-one conversation with students and running programs about social skills and resilience.
 She is passionate about seeing young people live out the best story they can with their lives.
-You will see Fifi around on Wednesdays and Thursdays, so feel free to say hello!
+You will see Rovrinna around the school grounds, so feel free to say hello!
 If you would like your child to spend time with the Chaplain, please speak to your classroom teacher or the Admin team.